 - Bring the pressure up to 15 PSI

-- Once brought up to 15 PSI, set time for an hour and then remove from heat
+- Once brought up to 15 PSI, set the alarm for an hour and then remove from heat

 - Bring stock to room temperature and remove cover